Mucenici - Moldavian or Romanian pastries soaked in syrup and topped with honey and walnuts, these soft and fluffy pastries are really addictive.

 Yeast pastry:

-- In a small bowl mix together the crumbled yeast, 50 ml/ 1.7 fl. oz/ about ¼ cup of the lukewarm milk, 2 tablespoons of the sugar.
-Sprinkle lightly with 1 tablespoon of the flour and let stand for 10-15 minutes.
+- Proof yeast: In a small bowl mix the crumbled yeast, 50 ml/ about ¼ cup of the lukewarm milk, 2 tablespoons of the sugar.
+Sprinkle lightly with 1 tablespoon of the flour and let stand for 10-15 minutes.60 g fresh yeast/ 2 oz

-- Place the rest of the flour, sugar, and salt into the bowl of your kitchen machine.
-Mix well.
+- Make the dough: Mix the rest of the flour, sugar, and salt in the bowl of your stand mixer.
 Pour the yeast mixture on top and add most of the remaining lukewarm milk.
-Keep about ¼ cup of it aside and only add it if necessary when kneading.
+Keep about ¼ cup of the milk aside and only add it if necessary when kneading.
 The dough should be smooth and elastic.
-Knead the dough with the kitchen machine for about 5 minutes.
-Turn the dough on the working surface and knead it with the hands for 2 or 3 minutes more.
+Knead the dough for about 5 minutes.
+Turn the dough on the working surface and knead it with the hands for 2 or 3 minutes more.1 kg all-purpose flour/ 8 ⅓ cups + 200 g granulated sugar/ 1 cup + 400-430 ml lukewarm milk/ about 1 ¾ cups + ½ teaspoon fine sea salt

-- Place into a bowl, cover with a clean kitchen cloth, and let rise for about 40-45 minutes in a warm place.
+- Let rise: Place into a bowl, cover with a clean kitchen cloth, and let rise for about 40-45 minutes in a warm place.

-- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Line two baking trays with baking paper.
+- Preheat the oven to 180°C/ 350°F. Line two baking sheets with parchment paper.

-- Knead the risen dough shortly and divide it into 40 small balls.
-Roll each ball into a 30 cm/ 12 inches long dough “rope”.
-Form an 8 out of this “rope”.
+- Shape mucenici: Knead the dough briefly and divide it into 40 small balls.
+Roll each ball into a 30 cm/ 12 inches long dough “rope.”
+Form a number 8 shape out of this “rope.”

-- Mix the egg and 2 tablespoons milk in a small bowl.
-Brush the mucenici with this mixture and bake the first tray in the preheated oven while you form the second batch of pastries.
+- Egg brush: Mix egg and milk in a small bowl.
+Brush the mucenici with this mixture and bake the first tray in the preheated oven while you form the second batch of pastries.1 egg + 2 tablespoons milk

 - Bake each tray for about 10 to 15 minutes, depending on your oven.
 The pastries should be golden brown.

-- Take the first tray of pastries out of the oven.
+- Second mucenici batch: Remove the first tray of pastries from the oven.
 Brush the second batch of the pastries with the egg-milk mixture and place it in the oven.

-- Generously brush the baked pastries with half of the sugar syrup.
-Brush them with half of the honey mixture as well and sprinkle them with half of the roasted walnuts.
+- Top the mucenici: Generously brush the mucenici with half of the sugar syrup.
+Brush them with half of the honey mixture as well, and sprinkle them with half of the roasted walnuts.
 Repeat with the second tray of yeast pastries.

-- Enjoy warm or cold.
-Although best when served on the day you baked them, they are still good the next day.
+- Serve: Although best when served on the day you baked them, they are still good the next day.
 Keep them well wrapped in a clean kitchen cloth.

 KR says